celeste-42bit/spacename/README.md

 Comming soon! <br>
 We're still working on a deployment package, which will run the webserver via nginx with the help of python-gunicorn. <br>
 As sson as we are done, we'll post the install instructions right here ^^

+## Notes

+So I know the boilerplate HTML code is very whacky and I will use some jinja at a later point in time to implement CSS formatting and modular HTML integrations to make all of this look a lot sexier!

+The download function is still on its way to be integrated and I'm just playing around with it to check out how it works.
+For now, this should be enough for a little presentation.
+Have fun with it and pls don't hit me for any bugs you may find ^^